-Further education college gets a lesson in media coverage thanks to Holyrood Partnership
+Further education college gets a lesson in media coverage thanks to Holyrood PR

 Edinburgh’s Telford College announces new training course which hopes to help preserve the future of Scotland’s heritage buildings in the Edinburgh Evening News.

 The college has been working in partnership with Citadel Youth Centre, Edinburgh World Heritage, Historic Scotland and City of Edinburgh Council to help deliver a Heritage Skills training course aimed at S4 pupils.

 Pupils from Drummond High School were the first to complete the seven week course which saw them learn skills in plastering, marbling, joinery and stonemasonry.
 On completion of the course, pupils were awarded certificates in a special event held in the City Chambers.